spoogle/SearchTouch/README.markdown

 # SearchTouch

-This is a search engine written in Objective C.
+This is a search engine written in Objective C which compiles and runs on Mac OSX or iOS.

 ## License

 The software is distributed under an MIT license.
 See LICENSE.TXT for details.
+If you use SearchTouch in a project, I would appreciate an acknowledgement, but it is not required.

+## Contributors

+All of the code has been contributed by Julian Richardson, julianrichardson@acm.org.
+Please contact me if you would like to contribute, or if you have bug reports, questions or suggestions.

 ## Incorporating into your project